Gold's Gym

 Gold's Gym International, Inc. is an American chain of international co-ed fitness centers (commonly referred to as gyms) originally started by Joe Gold in Venice Beach, California.
 Each gym offers a variety of cardio and strength training equipment as well as group exercise programs.

-Gold's Gym's has its headquarters in Dallas and is now owned by RSG Group.
+Gold's Gym's has its headquarters in Dallas, and is owned by German fitness company RSG Group.